 Scott Laffin, PLA (OH #1801486, KY #977, NM #603, AZ #71802)

-I grew up in suburban Chicago, and became introduced to the game through summers spent caddying at a local country club, and playing countless rounds at municipal courses with friends.
-It wasn't until I was in college that I realized that I could merge my love of the game with a profession I was passionate about.
-While working towards my BS of Landscape Architecture at the University of Kentucky (2013), I spent my summers working on grounds crews, and landed an internship working for Oliphant Golf, initially as a grounds crew member at the Golf Courses of Lawsonia, and eventually on a construction crew at Vaquero Club in Texas.
-It was here where my passion for golf course architecture began.
-I started my professional career as a project coordinator and estimator with Oliphant, working on projects such as Sand Valley and Oakland Hills.
-I worked under two fantastic mentors, in Mike Oliphant and Craig Haltom, who taught me what it takes to make it in the golf world, and how to be a professional.
+I grew up in suburban Chicago and became introduced to the game through summers spent caddying at a local country club, and playing countless rounds at municipal courses with friends.
+While working towards my BS of Landscape Architecture at the University of Kentucky (2013), I spent summers working on grounds crews, and landed an internship working for Oliphant Golf, initially as a grounds crew member at the Golf Courses of Lawsonia, and eventually on construction crews in Texas.
+While at Lawsonia I came to the realization that the golf industry had a firm grasp on my professional dreams.
+After graduating, I started as a project coordinator and estimator with Oliphant, working on projects such as Sand Valley and Oakland Hills.

-I left the golf industry to start a family, and worked for multi-disciplinary design firms in Chicago and Cincinnati, surrounding myself with architects, civil engineers, and surveyors.
-I gained invaluable experience working with brilliant individuals, who I am truly grateful for.
+I left the golf industry for a few years to start a family, and worked for multi-disciplinary design firms in Chicago and Cincinnati, surrounding myself with landscape architects, architects, civil engineers, and surveyors.
+I gained invaluable experience working with brilliant individuals who I am truly grateful for.
 During my "time away" from the golf industry, I got my fix by moonlighting for irrigation and golf course designers and contractors.
-Through this experience, I realized that I had the potential to perhaps make this an actual career.

 As a landscape architect, I strive to make golf course design a more sustainable practice, and to enable strong relationships between the built facilities and their surrounding environments.

-My wife Hillary, daughter Millie and I currently live in Cincinnati, Ohio.
-Though there's not much free time these days, we enjoy hiking (near and far), playing volleyball, and a good, long walk with our dog, Findlay.
+My wife Hillary, daughters Millie and Heidi, and I currently live in Cincinnati, Ohio.
+Though there's not much free time these days, we enjoy playing golf, hiking (near and far), playing volleyball, and a good, long walk with our dog, Findlay.